-On an ongoing basis, City staff participate in the following meetings: Continuum of Care (CoC) Leadership Council, CoC Coalition of Homeless Service Providers (CHSP), Salinas Downtown Community Board (SDCB) for the Chinatown Area, and CoC Ten-Year Plan to End Homelessness (Lead Me Home Plan), to identify housing and supportive service needs of homeless residents and develop solutions.
+On an ongoing basis, City staff participates in the following meetings: Continuum of Care (CoC) Leadership Council, CoC Coalition of Homeless Service Providers (CHSP), Salinas Downtown Community Board (SDCB) for the Chinatown Area, and CoC Ten-Year Plan to End Homelessness (Lead Me Home Plan), to identify housing and supportive service needs of the homeless and develop solutions.

 The City is also the Administrative Entity (AE) for the California Department of Housing and Community Development (HCD) Emergency Solutions Grants (ESG) and HCD California Emergency Solutions and Housing (CESH) programs and utilizes these funds to further support operations of a year around Warming Shelter located at 111.
-W. Alisal Street and a newly constructed Transitional Housing Shelter at 855 E. Laurel Drive in partnership with the County of Monterey
+W. Alisal Street in partnership with the County of Monterey.

-In addition, the City utilizes HCD ESG and HCD CESH funding to support the operations of the Chinatown Navigation Center (CNC) located at 115-125 E. Lake Street and for emergency shelter, street outreach, homeless prevention, rapid re-housing services and the Homeless Management Information System (HMIS).
+In addition, the City utilizes HCD ESG and HCD CESH funding to support the operations of the Chinatown Navigation Center (CNC) located at 115-125 E. Lake Street.
+In addition, the City utilizes HCD ESG and HCD CESH funds for emergency shelter, street outreach, homeless prevention, rapid re-housing services and the Homeless Management Information System (HMIS).

-The City also attends the local CoC Point-in-Time Count (PIT), Lead Me Home Plan Input Sessions, CARS, HMIS and Rapid Rehousing meetings and receives updates from various sources on initiatives to end homelessness in Monterey County.
+The City also attends the local CoC Point-in-Time Count (PIT), Lead Me Home Plan, CARS, HMIS and Rapid Rehousing meetings and receives updates on initiatives to end homelessness in Monterey County.
 The County is the lead agency for coordinating housing, employment, and services for this population.
-The City also makes an effort to coordinate with the County of Monterey and the City's Police Department to address homelessness, including those who have been released from correctional programs and institutions such as the Salinas Valley State Prison located in the City of Soledad and the Monterey County Jail located in Salinas.
+The City also makes an effort to coordinate with the County of Monterey and their work with the City Police Department to address homelessness, including those who have been released from correctional programs and institutions.
+The Salinas Valley State Prison is located in the City of Soledad, but the County Jail is located in Salinas.